Luke 9:42-45

 All that is Grace Church is explained by the resurrection and the resurrection power.
 It’s the power that raised Christ from the dead, conquered the grave, claimed victory over death itself.
 That’s the power that saves people, literally, saves lives, saves and sanctifies, transforms people, making them into something that they never were, never could be by any other human solution.

 That’s the power of God, and that’s what explains our church.
-It explains our church.
-We hear the power of God every time we read Scripture.
+It’s what explains our church.
+We hear the power of God every time we read the Scripture.
 We hear the mind of God unfolded and unpacked.
 And that’s what we want to turn our attention to this morning, is the mind of God revealed in the Scripture.
 So as we turn our attention to God’s Word, I’d like to invite you to open your Bibles to Luke, Luke’s Gospel, so Luke chapter 9, verses 37-45.

 We’re talking about resurrection this morning.
 Resurrection presupposes a death.
 Resurrection assumes that a death has occurred.
 Without death there is no resurrection from the dead.
 I think the logic on that is pretty sound.
 But while death is something we are all familiar with in our day, just this morning the news came out that over in Sri Lanka a bomber, bombers killed more than 200 people, suicide bombings.
 Hundreds more, hundreds more are injured.
 Probably the death toll will rise as they see the, try to clean up the churches and the hotels where people were killed.
 Death is a part of our world.
 Seems we can’t turn on the news anymore without seeing some horrific act of death and destruction.